How to cool food properly

 - Do not fully cover pans during cooling.
 Leaving a portion of the pan opened will allow heat to escape and cool the food faster.

 - Do not stack pans.
-Air must be able to circulate around the food.
+Air must be able to circulate around the food containers.

-- Place a pan of food in an ice-water bath and stir the food.
+- Place the container of food in an ice-water bath and stir the food.
 Stirring allows warm air to escape and cool food faster.